Utah Court Records

 How do I search for an Inmate in Utah State Prison?

 Individuals who are interested in looking up inmates currently in detention can visit the facilities in person.
-Requesters can also search for inmates by making inquiries at the public information unit of the Utah department of corrections by completing the request form.
+Requesters may also search for inmates by making inquiries at the public information unit of the Utah department of corrections by completing the request form.
 The unit keeps records about the location of detention and other inmate details.

 Alternatively, interested persons can utilize the Offender Search Tool by putting in the inmate’s first name, middle name, and last name.
 On the Offender Search, the requestor can also search by providing the unique offender number assigned to the inmate.
 It is important to note that the state of Utah does not provide information for released inmates.